rkgIITBh/data-structures.github.io/HTML/redBlackTrees.md

 ## Introduction to Red Black Trees

-AVL trees is a self-balancing BST trees.
-For every node of the tree, it maintains a height difference between the left and the right sub-tree as 0, -1 or 1.
+AVL trees is a self-balancing BST tree.
+Every node of the tree maintains a height difference between the left and the right sub-tree as 0, -1 or 1.
 Therefore, any BST operation, such as a search, or an insertion, or a deletion, on an AVL tree with <i>n</i> nodes requires O(<i>log n</i>) time.
-The balance can be restore by applying rotation, if and when it is disturbed.
+If and when the balance is disturbed, the balance can be restored by applying rotation.
 The rotation operation should be applied as often as the tree loses its balance.
-We have explored AVL tree in sufficient details in last couple of blogs.
+We have explored AVL tree in sufficient detail in the last couple of blogs.

 Red black tree is also a self-balancing BST.
 It relaxes the requirement for frequent maintenance of node balance.
-The readers may refer to [wikipedia for the history](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) around discovery of red black trees.
+The readers may refer to [wikipedia for the history](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) around the discovery of red black trees.
 The performance of red black trees is about 10-20% faster than that of AVL trees.
 A red black tree makes fewer structural changes to a BST than AVL.
-If the performance is not very important, then AVL is simpler and more preferable.
-If performance is important then probably preference will be to use B-trees.
+If the performance is not very important, AVL is simpler and
+preferable.
+If performance is important, then probably preference will be to use B-trees.
 However, red-black tree is a challenging exercise for the students for mastering data structures.

 A red black tree has two different types of nodes, viz., red and black.
 The nodes are distinguished by storing a color bit with each.
-A 0, and an 1 represents red and black nodes respectively.
+A 0, and a 1 represent red and black nodes, respectively.
 The important characteristics of a red black tree are as follows:

-1. <b>Order invariant</b>: It preserves ordering property of a BST.
+1. <b>Order invariant</b>: It preserves the ordering property of a BST.
 2. <b>Node colors</b>: The nodes are either colored red or black.
-3. <b>External nodes</b>: Leaf nodes black are external nodes, they store NULL pointers, and are colored black.
+3. <b>External nodes</b>: Leaf nodes black are external nodes, they store NULL pointers and are colored black.
-4. <b>Internal nodes</b>: Internal nodes store keys, pointer to left and right child.
+4. <b>Internal nodes</b>: An internal node stores a key, pointers to left and right child.
 Any or both child pointers may point to leaf nodes.
 5. <b>Black root</b>: The root is always colored black, and all leaf nodes are colored black.
 6. <b>Color invariant</b>: No two consecutive nodes are colored red.
-7. <b>Height invariant</b>: The number of black nodes on any path from the root a leaf is the same.
+7. <b>Height invariant</b>: The number of black nodes on any path from the root to a leaf is the same.

 A new node gets red color when it is inserted.
 A new insertion may, therefore, violate color invariant.
-Two red nodes may appear as parent and child in the tree after an insertion.
+Two red nodes may appear as parent and child in the tree after insertion.
 A color fixing operation is applied whenever two red nodes appear consecutively.
-The fixing is performed by recoloring the nodes in such a way that the height invariant (black height) is preserved.
-Maintaining black height is important because time complexities of an operation depend on black height.
+The fixing is performed by recoloring the nodes so that the height invariant (black height) is preserved.
+Maintaining black height is important because the time complexities of an operation depend on black height.

 <strong>Black height</strong>: Black height of a node <i>n</i> in a red black tree is equal to the number of black height from <i>n</i> to the farthest leaf node from <i>n</i>.